9 Best Northern Lights Hotels in Norway to Chase the Aurora

 Enjoy the stunning sea and mountain views from your private terrace, where you can enjoy the Northern lights at night.

-One of the best options is Snowhotel Kirkenes, about 6 miles from the Northern Norwegian city of Kirkenes.
+While it’s really remote and will require a flight with several stops, one of the best options is Snowhotel Kirkenes, about 6 miles from the city of Kirkenes, close to the Norwegian-Russian border.

 This snow hotel is simply spectacular to behold, made entirely of blocks of ice and snow.
 The property also has a sauna, restaurant, and free WiFi on-site.